 The University is self-insured with respect to certain workers' compensation costs.
-The University's stop-loss insurance limits the University's liability to \$500,000 per incident and \$2,079,311 in aggregate per year.
+The University's stop-loss insurance limits the University's liability to \$500 per incident and \$2,092 in aggregate per year.

 The University has a self-insured health benefit plan that covers active employees who elect to participate.
-Total claims and stop-loss provision costs, less premium payments from participants, were \$11,570,611 and \$12,623,410 or the fiscal years ended June 30, 2021 and 2020, respectively.
-The University carries stop-loss insurance coverage that limits the University's claim liability to \$200,000 for each individual on an annual basis, with an aggregate claim liability of \$21,136,380 for 2021.
+Total claims and stop-loss provision costs, less premium payments from participants, were \$13,468 and \$13,587 for the fiscal years ending in 2023 and 2022, respectively.
+The University carries stop-loss insurance coverage that limits the University's claim liability to \$200 for each individual on an annual basis, with aggregate claim liabilities of \$21,027 and \$20,967 or fiscal years ended 2023 and 2022, respectively.